florisvlasveld/vea/README.md

 The `weekly` command supports input like `2025-W22`, `2025-22`, just `22` (current year assumed), or a date such as `2025-05-28`.

 This will produce a concise, narrative-style summary of the week’s activities, based on your journal and extras entries.
 The output can be saved as a Markdown and/or PDF file.

+### Weekly command options

+Run `vea weekly --help` to see all options.
+The main ones are:

+- `--week` – Week to summarize (e.g. `2025-W22`, `2025-22`, `22`, or a date)
+- `--journal-dir` – Directory containing journal files
+- `--journal-days` – Number of past journal days to load for context (default: 21)
+- `--extras-dir` – Directory with additional `.md` notes to include
+- `--save-markdown` – Write the weekly summary to a Markdown file
+- `--save-pdf` – Save the summary as a PDF
+- `--save-path` – Custom output directory or file path
+- `--model` – LLM used for summarization
+- `--skip-path-checks` – Skip validation of input/output paths
+- `--debug` – Enable debug logging
+- `--quiet` – Suppress output to stdout

 ### AI Summary Engine